YupingW/yupingw.github.io/_pages/about.md

 My current research focuses on applying data-driven approaches to investigate how misinformation spreads over Web communities, e.g., Twitter, Reddit, 4chan, and Gab.
 In particular, we leverage quantitative methods (machine learning, computer vision, natural language processing, statistical inference) to measure the effects of misinformation.
 Thus, our research helps people better understand the misinformation propagation and provides basis on how to mitigate the malicious impact.

-Before coming to BU, I received my master degree from Zhejiang University and bachelor  degree from Huazhong University of Science and Technology.

 Research interests
 ------